JRGTH/mqtt_ups_sched/README.md

 # Run-time configuration file for mqtt_ups_sched.
 # Auto-generated file from mqtt_ups_sched.

-# Set the broker local IP address.
+# Set the MQTT broker server local IP address.
 BROKER_IP="192.168.1.141"

 # Set the broker port, default is 1883 and must be allowed by firewall.